Fohdeesha/lab-docu/documentation/icx64xx.md

 #it will boot fresh with a clear config, then you can move to the next section
 ```

-**Note:**: if your switch says that it is part of a stack, then you will need to unstack it before being able to configure and update it.
+**Note:** If your switch says that it is part of a stack even after doing the above, then you will need to unstack it before being able to configure and update it.
 You'll see several prompts when booting that it is a stack member and the command menu will show stack specific commands (ex: stack, simulate-non-stacking-unit).
 You can unstack your switch by running the following command:
 ```
 stack unconfigure clean
 # hit y at the prompt
 ```
+You can then continue on to the below.

 ## Initial Configuration & update